sjoshi10/LearnGO/Functions/README.md

 func zero(int, int) int {return 0}
 ```
 * Arguments are passed by value, so the function receives a copy of each argument; modifications to the copy do not affect the caller.
 However, if the argument contains some kind of reference, like a pointer, slice, map, function, or channel, then the caller may be affected by any modifications the function makes to variables indirectly referred to by the argument.

+### 5.2 Recursion
+Functions may be recursive, that is they may call themselves, either directly or indirectly.